bmezaris/L-CAM/README.md

 cd scripts
 sh ResNet50_AD_IC.sh
 ~~~
-Before running any of the .sh files, again set the img_dir parameter inside the .sh file.
+Before running any of the .sh files, again set the img_dir, snapshot_dir and arch parameters inside the .sh file.

 ## Parameters
 During the training and evaluation stages the above parameters can be specified.